bright/new-www/content/blog/how-to-create-bounties-and-contribute-to-polkadot-kusama.md

 [Wiki Polkadot on creating a bounty](https://wiki.polkadot.network/docs/learn-treasury#creating-a-bounty-proposal)

-BrightTreasury had been built by Bright Inventions.
+BrightTreasury had been developed by Bright Inventions.
 The app is 100% supported by Polkadot and Kusama Treasuries.
 Any feedback from the community would be appreciated.
 You will find us on [Twitter](https://twitter.com/BrightTreasury) or simply [email us](mailto:treasury@bright.dev).